-The Graduate Humanities Program — a division of the College of Liberal Arts — is housed in and works closely with the Graduate School of Education and Professional Development.
+The Graduate Humanities Program — a division of the College of Liberal Arts — is housed in and works closely with the College of Education and Professional Development (formerly the Graduate School of Education and Professional Development).

 It was then a program at the West Virginia College of Graduate Studies (COGS), a graduate center based in Institute, West Virginia.
 In 1992, COGS moved to South Charleston.
 In 1997, the center merged with Marshall University and was renamed the Marshall University Graduate College (MUGC).